So, I’m updating the various pages/tabs on the blog, and while I’m going to be keeping everything–somethings are getting consolidated.

 Hopefully, when the pandemic is under control I will be able to start doing my long walks at Boomer Lake.
 Since self-isolation started in March, I’ve only done two (maybe three) short walks at Boomer Lake, and actually haven’t done one since May.

-The pages that will be linked to this “home page” will focus on a different bird that I’ve seen on a walk (whether it was around Boomer Lake, wandering Boston, hiking in the woods), and will include basic information on identification, location, and possibly a few unique notes about the birds.
+The pages that will be linked to this “home page” will focus on first the order of birds (for example the Order Pelecaniformes) and then on the family (for example the Family Pelecanidae) and then there will be pages linked to that page that will focus on a different bird that I’ve seen on a walk (whether it was around Boomer Lake, wandering Boston, hiking in the woods), and will include basic information on identification, location, and possibly a few unique notes about the birds.
 So, some pages may seem duplicate to some previous blog posts from the past couple of years—my apologies, but that is the way things go at times.